Substance Abuse Treatment: Five Benefits Of Substance Use Group Therapy

 1. Substance treatment support and understanding

 Although you may have the support of your friends and family as you begin treatment, they may not have a clear understanding of what you're experiencing.
 In group therapy, everyone is going through something similar.
 Substance use groups may be for anyone with a substance use disorder or may be limited to people experiencing difficulties with specific substances, such as alcohol or illicit drugs.
-Regardless, you're surrounded by people who can closely identify with what you are experiencing .
+Regardless, you're surrounded by people who can closely identify with what you are experiencing.
 Because it's a form of therapy, you'll also experience support and understanding from your mental health provider in this setting.

 2. Accountability

 A larger number of people who know about your substance use disorder can also mean there are more people to help hold you accountable to your goals.
-In addition, people experiencing a similar substance use disorder may have unique tips and approaches you might try to help you move forward.
+In addition, people experiencing a similar substance use disorder may have unique tips and approaches that might try to help you move forward.
 For some individuals, it may also be more comfortable to be held accountable by others going through similar challenges and to hold them accountable in return, rather than feeling afraid of being judged by someone who has not experienced a substance use disorder.

 3. Feeling less alone

 Living with a substance use disorder can often feel very isolating, and there is still considerable stigma around SUDs.
-Group therapy can help address both of these concerns, as it creates a way to connect with others and show an individual that they are not the only one coping with such challenges.
+Group therapy can help address both of these concerns, as it creates a way to connect with others and show an individual that they are not the only ones coping with such challenges.
 Meeting with others in a group therapy setting may help an individual feel less alone and more understood.

 4. Learning from others